Uniswap/interface/CONTRIBUTING.md

   - All other external dependencies should only enhance the UX ([graceful degradation](https://developer.mozilla.org/en-US/docs/Glossary/Graceful_degradation))
 - Accessibility: anyone can use the interface
   - The interface should be responsive, small and run well on low performance devices (majority of swaps on mobile!)

+## Release process

+Releases are cut automatically from the `main` branch Monday-Thursday in the morning according to the [release workflow](./.github/workflows/release.yaml).

+Fix pull requests should be merged whenever ready and tested.
+If a fix is urgently needed in production, releases can be manually triggered on [GitHub](https://github.com/Uniswap/uniswap-interface/actions/workflows/release.yaml).

+Features should not be merged into `main` until they are ready for users.
+When building larger features or collaborating with other developers, create a new branch from `main` to track its development.
+When the feature is ready for review, create a new pull request from the feature branch into `main` and request reviews from the appropriate UX reviewers (PMs or designers).

 ## Finding a first issue